An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

-\begin{pf} For each $x \in X$, we construct a rank $4$ Azumaya algebra $B_x$ with $\chi(B_x) = 0$ and $c_2(B_x) = 8$, as in Theorem~\ref{thm:B_x}.
-Let $\M$ denote the moduli stack of rank 4 Azumaya algebras on $M$ with $c_2 = 8$ and same underlying gerbe as $B_x$ for some $x \in X$.
+\begin{proof} For each $x \in X$, we construct a rank $4$ Azumaya algebra $B_x$ with $\chi(B_x) = 0$ and $c_2(B_x) = 8$, as in Theorem~\ref{thm:B_x}.
+Let $\M$ denote the moduli stack of rank 4 Azumaya algebras on $M$ with $c_2 = 8$ and same underlying gerbe as $B_x$ for some $x \in X$ as defined in~\ref{underGerbe}.
 Since $h^0(B_x) = 1$, it follows that $h^1(B_x) = 2$.
 From the long exact cohomology sequence associated to the short exact sequence